|

 landscape is desolate, dusty and rock strewn,

-wonderful to explore, especially on a horse in
+are wonderful to explore, especially on a horse

-the cooler early morning or late afternoon.
-This
+in the cooler early morning or late afternoon.

-barren area is just too hot during the summer
+This barren area is just too hot during the

-so the resort is closed from November to mid March.
+summer so the resort is closed from November

 & BIRDS

-seen on the plains at Hobas.
-Klipspringer and
+are sometimes seen on the plains at Hobas.
+Klipspringer

-troops of Chacma baboons are happy on rocky slopes
+and troops of Chacma baboons are happy on rocky

-are rarely seen.
-Some kudu inhabit the densely
+ravines but are rarely seen.
+Some kudu inhabit

-vegetated lower reaches of the canyon.
-The riverine
+the densely vegetated lower reaches of the canyon.

-bush of the canyon attracts an interesting variety
+The riverine bush of the canyon attracts an

 |